dev-cafe/rust-demo/README.md

 ![random points](img/pi_Monte-Carlo.gif)

 Tasks/discussion points:
-- Mention that one can bootstrap a project with `cargo new`
+- Show how to bootstrap a project with `cargo new`
+- Step out of the newly bootstrapped project
-- Clone the code
+- Clone the code (this repository)
 - Browse and discuss the sources
 - Compile the sources with `cargo check`
 - Compare `cargo check` and `cargo build`